Haletran/Haletran/README.md

 I'm a student at 42 Angouleme, passionate about linux, open-source and servers.

-- 🌱 I'm currently learning C and Ruby.
+- 🌱 I'm currently learning C.
 - 📫 You can reach me at <a href="mailto:bpasquier1234@gmail.com">bpasquier1234@gmail.com</a>.

 ## 🚀 Projects